Francis Molo: Early career

-2014
+Brisbane Broncos (2014-15)

 In Round 11 of the 2014 NRL season, Molo made his NRL debut for the Brisbane Broncos against the Wests Tigers.
 In May, he again played for the Queensland under-20s team against the New South Wales under-20s team.

-2015

 On 20 June, while playing for the Broncos' feeder club, the Norths Devils against the Sunshine Coast Falcons in the Intrust Super Cup, Molo was involved in a tackle on opposition player James Ackerman, which resulted in the death of Ackerman on 22 June 2015.
 He received an eight-week suspension for the tackle by the QRL judiciary.
 On 17 September, Molo played for the Cook Islands against Tonga for the World Cup qualifier.